I get a lot of questions from artists who want to sell their work to shops. Like, A LOT.

 Okay.
 Here’s the question, from Emily.

 They clearly like my work, but they don’t seem keen on buying it upfront.
-They always ask if I offer sale or return.
+These retailers only want sale or return.
 I’ve read your posts on this topic and have decided that to start making money, I need to get paid when I hand over the goods – not if and when it sells in the store.
 I really REALLY want to see my stuff in shops, but I seem to be hitting a brick wall on this.
-What can I do?”
+What can I do?

 Seriously, deeply frightened that they’d have to close.